matthiashimmelmann/CRNHexagon/README.md

 julia> include("CRNHexagon.jl")
 ```

-These commands install the package `CRNHexagon` to your local Julia installation.
+These commands open the module `CRNHexagon` to your local Julia installation.
 Afterwards, the package exports four functions.
 The command

 ```julia
 julia> CRNHexagon.runTest()